SilasK/silask.github.io/content/post/hpc/index.md

-# HPC Server: The tricks you need to know

 Connecting to a high-performance computing (HPC) server might seem daunting at first.
 However, with the right tools and guidance, it can be a straightforward process.
 This blog post aims to demystify the connection process, making it accessible to both novices and seasoned users.